|PC Sound & Acoustics

 |A passion about sound since my early teens led me to study Electroacoustics at the University of Salford in England.
 Since completing this four year degree in

-1996, I have worked full time with acoustics and particularly R&D of loudspeakers systems for Bang & Olufsen and Harman Professional Denmark.
-I have also
+1996, I have worked full time with acoustics and particularly R&D of loudspeaker systems for Bang & Olufsen and Harman Professional Denmark.
+I have also 25

-more than 20 years experience as a live sound engineer and providing acoustics consultancy for installs and tuning services for existing and new audio systems.
+years experience as a live sound engineer and providing acoustics consultancy for installs and tuning services for existing and new audio systems.
+My company

-My company PC Sound & Acoustics specializes in live sound solutions, live recording and CD mastering, acoustic consultancy and loudspeaker system
+PC Sound & Acoustics specializes in live sound solutions, live recording, acoustic consultancy and loudspeaker system engineering.
+I own a professional sound